API Reference

 Returns:

-filtered_data – Dictionary of filtered channel data
+windowed_data (dict) – Dictionary of windowed channel data

 Examples